antoscardi/ICP_Localization/README.md

   sudo apt install ros-noetic-stage-ros ros-noetic-teleop-twist-keyboard
   ```
 ## Create workspace & clone directory
-To run the package create a ROS workspace folder.
+To run the package create a ROS workspace in your root folder.
-In particular, follow the steps below:
+In particular, follow the steps below (create a folder for all ROS workspaces):
 ```sh
 cd ~
 mkdir ros_workspaces